 1. How did you decide to study physics?
 Did anyone, in particular, influence you?

 Physics was one of my favourite subjects during my I.Sc. classes.
 My determination to study Physics as my future career intensely augmented during my B.Sc. course when I became only one to pass the Physics subject in B.Sc first year among the hundreds of students from Trichandra campus by acquiring highest score in Physics throughout the country.
-So, my interest studying physics ought to be seeded during my I.Sc. class that became animated during my B.Sc. course.
+So, my interest studying physics ought to be seeded during my I.Sc. class that became animated during my B.Sc. course.2.
+What strategies did you use to be successful in college?

 Education system in Nepal is quite different compared to the education system from abroad.
 Student’s overall quality or success is primarily determined by their percentage acquired in the annual exam.
 Students, who attend regular classes and intensively prepare their final exam during a couple of months, can secure a good percentage.
 This is the trend of most of the students in Nepal.
 However, I usually tried to understand the subjects in depth and think analytically and realize practically in our common sense.
-In addition, I used to balance my time between academics and my social life; I think that is the most important eminence required to be a successful student.
+In addition, I used to balance my time between academics and my social life; I think that is the most important eminence required to be a successful student.3.
+You have a long teaching experience.
+How was your experience in becoming formal student again during the PhD?

 As I moved to US for my Ph.D. after 13 years of teaching experiences, I was wondering that how could I adopt as a fresh student in the university.
 When I joined to the university, I found many adult undergraduate and graduate students.
 In US, adult students also used to go to university after their job retirements or family settlements.
 So, I never felt any hesitation as becoming a PhD formal student and I easily adopted with the education system in US.
 I always used to keep me busy to prepare homework, exams and research works.
-In recognition of my outstanding academic performances, I was honoured by several prestigious awards and scholarships from the university.
+In recognition of my outstanding academic performances, I was honoured by several prestigious awards and scholarships from the university.4 What have you found to be the roughest aspect of being a physicist, if any?

 I think, sometimes this can happen in the research project.
 When one puts an immense effort to a research project with a lot of investment of times and funding, but these all efforts will be useless if a proper result is not obtained.
 On the other hand, sometimes a genuine research result may not be accepted for the publication due to the biasness of the different group interest.
-I think this is the saddest part in this profession; however, occurrences of such cases may be very rare.
+I think this is the saddest part in this profession; however, occurrences of such cases may be very rare.5.
+You are also a recipient of the prestigious Jack Eddy Postdoctoral Fellowship Award from the UCAR Visiting Scientists Program.
+Could you please share the experience?

 Jack Eddy Postdoctoral Fellowship is a very prestigious award organized by University Corporation of Atmospheric Research (UCAR) visiting scientist program and sponsored by NASA Living With a Star Heliophysics program.
 The stringent selection criteria for this fellowship include outstanding research accomplishments, publications, the quality of research proposal and its impact on future research in space physics.
-I am proud to mention that I am one of only three recipients of this award in a global competition.
+I am proud to mention that I am one of only three recipients of this award in a global competition.6.
+Do you have a favorite research paper (written by yourself or somebody else)?
+Could you please suggest the practical applications of your research outcomes?

 There are my several favorite research papers that report on the dynamics of low-latitude ionospheric irregularities.
 I would like to mention one of my research papers that explains climatology of post-sunset equatorial spread F using radar observations.
 This paper was listed among the top five most popular papers in Space Physics published in Journal of Geophysical Research (JGR) by American Geophysical Union (ACU).
 The paper reports the seasonal and solar cycle variation on onset of ionospheric irregularities heights and times that is significantly important to determine the altitude of the satellite path in which GPS signal will be disrupted due to the fluctuations of radio signal that passes through the ionosphere.
 Improving our knowledge and understanding of the drivers of this day-to-day variability is a very active area of research in the Space Weather program and Aeronomy community due to its importance for both civilian and military communications and transportation.
 As space-based technologies become increasingly intertwined into our day-to-day lives and national security, it becomes paramount to understand how they can be disrupted.
 For example, when plasma in the ionosphere between a satellite and a receiver is turbulent, the transmitted signals scintillate similar to the twinkling of starlight as it traverses through the turbulent atmosphere.
 This scintillation poses a problem for a receiver, which can lose the ability to track that signal.
 Additionally, the structures in the ionosphere can degrade navigation solutions obtained from the Global Positioning System (GPS) beyond expected accuracies, adversely affecting technologies that rely on this system.
-Simulations indicate that the dynamic response can be forecasted a few days ahead, suggesting the possibility of ionospheric irregularity prediction given the right set of observations.
+Simulations indicate that the dynamic response can be forecasted a few days ahead, suggesting the possibility of ionospheric irregularity prediction given the right set of observations.7.
+As the editor of NPS, could you please share your future plan?

 So far NPS is not able to publish any standard journal of physics.
 My first plan is to publish NPS journal biannually and working toward peer review journal publication.
 To achieve this goal, we have to develop the dynamics website of NPS to publish the articles online.
 For this purpose, we need a financial support and expertise in the field of physics.
 We have a huge numbers of high skilled Nepalese Physicists around the globe, especially from USA.
 I believe that they are ready to contribute NPS whenever needed.
 So I am planning to make a proper environment and network to get a full cooperation from all physicists.
 I would like to propose a plan to collect financial support for NPS activities with a motto that “One-dollar per month for NPS”.
 A small contribution from single member will collectively make a great strength of the contribution to conduct NPS activities.
-I also request all Physicists around the globe to provide their feedback, suggestions and collaboration to make the NPS journal publications as a peer review.
+I also request all Physicists around the globe to provide their feedback, suggestions and collaboration to make the NPS journal publications as a peer review.8.
+What are the current challenges in Nepal for research activities?
+Are there short-term and long-term items, which could address the challenges?

 There are several factors that affect research activities in Nepal.
 The current education system including elementary school to college is not suitable to prepare the students and faculties to involve in the research works.
 Our teaching methodology does not focus to develop the creativity skills of the students that is very crucial to generate the interest of the students in the research field.
 We don’t have adequate facilities and funding to carry out the research projects for the undergraduate and graduate students.
 The institutes responsible for research funding under the umbrella of Nepal Government, such as University Grant Commission (UGC), Nepal Academy of Science and Technology (NAST), and Tribhuvan University are suffering from politicization.
 The leaders of these institutes are generally appointed on the basis of their political thought rather than their academic performances.
 So, they are directly influenced from the political leaders and they cannot function aptly to strengthen the research activities.
 As a short-term plan, we have to encourage the students and faculties to make involvement in the research projects by creating a proper environment as well as providing the financial support.
 I believe that the universities should lead the research activities by making clear and transparent policy.
 Professors should be appointed and promoted on the basis of their research grants awarded, publication records, and serving as an adviser to the students for their research projects.
 The research institutes and universities should be autonomous and keep them out of political influences so that highly qualified and visionary leadership can get the opportunity to lead the institutes who can develop national and international collaboration for the research projects.
-In long term policy, structure and organization of the education system in Nepal should be changed in such a way that the students and faculties will be highly encouraged to involve in the research projects.
+In long term policy, structure and organization of the education system in Nepal should be changed in such a way that the students and faculties will be highly encouraged to involve in the research projects.9.
+Sir, would you like to add anything else?

 Perhaps, most problematic for research activities in developing nations like Nepal is the brain drain.
 Leaders, planners, and administrators have less interest in national development as their entire families are migrating.
 Nowadays, every elite and middle class family from Nepal dreams to send their children abroad for further education or training.
 We are heading towards a situation where there will be scarcity of intellectual minds within the country.
 When a society’s best and brightest people move away in pursuit of better opportunities, the country will suffer from the lack of skilled manpower for its development.
 Skilled and well-trained manpower is very important for the research activities and for the overall development of the country.
 This issue can be addressed only when there is political stability and some prospects for economic prosperity.
 We can initiate a project to reverse the flow by doing campaigns to lure Nepali professionals back to Nepal on short and long-term internships.